deanpcmad/paddle/README.md

 # Paddle Ruby Library

-A Ruby library for the Paddle APIs, both Classic and Billing.
+The easiest and most complete Ruby library for the Paddle APIs, both Classic and Billing.

 ## Installation